kywx

 When models disagree, a call must be made to determine the most likely outcome.
 This decision is based on a combination of factors including model performance, historical data, and the models general accounting of each climatic region of Kentucky.

-The Western Moisture Cutoff
+The Moisture Scarcity Conflict

 NAM